Retail Food Group’s success lies in concentrating on its core business, says Executive Chairman Peter George

 I have driven this sort of turnaround at PMP Ltd, Nylex and B Digital Ltd, where we returned to core operations and sustainable profits.
-At RFG, our core business is our eight retail brands and the many franchise partners who operate under them – approximately 700 domestically who employ around They operate under retail brands such as Gloria Jeans, Michel’s Patisserie, Donut King, Crust, Pizza Capers, Brumby’s Bakery, Cafe2U and The Coffee Guy.
+At RFG, our core business is our eight retail brands and the many franchise partners who operate under them – approximately 700 domestically, who employ over 7000 Australians, and around 600 outlets across 59 international licensed territories.
+They operate under retail brands such as Gloria Jeans, Michel’s Patisserie, Donut King, Crust, Pizza Capers, Brumby’s Bakery, Cafe2U and The Coffee Guy.

 Upon becoming Executive Chairman in November 2018, I implemented a strategy that refocused our business on our franchise-partners.
 They became the over-riding focus of each and every one of our decisions, underpinned by a firm appreciation that we will succeed where our franchise partners succeed.

 Successful brands in the retail food space must be continuously supported with strategic planning, training, management advice, HR support, product-training, product innovation and creative marketing, to name a few.